Gang of Amazons: Novocherkassk murders

-On March 10, 2009, in the outskirts of Novocherkassk, the family broke into a house and killed the two residents who lived there.
-They first shot them with the Saiga carbine, and then finished them off with a knife.
+On 10 March 2009, on the outskirts of Novocherkassk, the family broke into a house and killed the two residents who lived there.
+They first shot them with the Saiga carbine and then finished them off with a knife.
 The family took passports, a laptop, a camera, women's boots, a doublet, and a man's jacket.

-On September 19, 2012 in Novocherkassk, the family killed 26-year-old Vladimir Mandrik and 22-year-old Vasily Camforin, two employees of a private security company who responded to alarms going off at a local dental clinic.
+On 19 September 2012, in Novocherkassk, the family killed 26-year-old Vladimir Mandrik and 22-year-old Vasily Camforin, two employees of a private security company who responded to alarms going off at a local dental clinic.
 The family took the security guard's service weapons, which included a Kalashnikov assault rifle and two pistols.

-On November 29, 2012 in Novocherkassk, the family infiltrated the home of Novocherkassk resident and taxi driver Vadim Lozhkov.
-The man attempted to pursue them, but was killed using the guns stolen from the security guards.
+On 29 November 2012, in Novocherkassk, the family infiltrated the home of Novocherkassk resident and taxi driver Vadim Lozhkov.
+The man attempted to pursue them but was killed using the guns stolen from the security guards.

-On March 16, 2013 in Aksai, the family killed car inspector Nikolai Kutsekon, who left his apartment after hearing his car alarm go off.
-After seeing suspicious people near his car, he attempted to detain them, but was shot and killed.
+On 16 March 2013, in Aksai, the family killed car inspector Nikolai Kutsekon, who left his apartment after hearing his car alarm go off.
+After seeing suspicious people near his car, he attempted to detain them but was shot and killed.

-On April 8, 2013 in the outskirts of Novocherkassk, the family shot at a car of grocery store employees responding to alarms that were set off at their store.
+On 8 April 2013, on the outskirts of Novocherkassk, the family shot at a car of grocery store employees responding to alarms that were set off at their store.
 The wounded driver Nikolai Korsunov survived, however his partner, Yuri Statsenko, died later on at the hospital.

 Andrei Yurin

-April 24, 2013 in the Aksai district, the family murdered 39-year-old police lieutenant Andrei Yurin, who was going out for a late night drive.
+On 24 April 2013 in the Aksai district, the family murdered 39-year-old police lieutenant Andrei Yurin, who was going out for a late-night drive.
 Yurin was shot at point-blank range shortly after leaving his home.
 The family attempted to break into the house, but the door was locked, so the family left without taking anything, saving Yurin's wife and child from his fate.